 At Dominican University I was on the deans list for all four years of college and graduated a valedictorian.
 I also gave the senior class commencement speech :)

-I am a co-founder at YEMA and also a native of Ethiopia.
-I was a refugee in Kenya before I moved to Minnesota at the age of 8.
+I am a co-founder at YEMA.
+I am a native of Ethiopia and was a refugee in Kenya before I moved to Minnesota at the age of 8.

-I have a bachelor’s degree in Pre-med and Humanities with a minor in Public Health because I passionate about working with vulnerable communities.
-I was once a refugee and I know first hand what having nothing feels like.
+I have a bachelor’s degree in Pre-med and Humanities with a minor in Public Health because I am passionate about working with vulnerable communities.
+I was once a refugee and I know first hand what having nothing feels like”.

 20% of everything you purchase on our website directly goes to orphaned kids in Ethiopia and Kibera slums in Kenya.